crytic/evm_cfg_builder/README.md

 `evm_cfg_builder` is used to extract a control flow graph (CFG) from EVM bytecode.
 It is used by Ethersplay, Manticore, and  other tools from Trail of Bits.
 It is a reliable foundation to build program analysis tools for EVM.

 We encourage contributions that address any known [issues](https://github.com/trailofbits/evm_cfg_builder/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and will pay out bounties for accepted PRs.
-Join us on the [Empire Hacking Slack](https://empireslacking.herokuapp.com) to discuss using or extending evm_cfg_builder.
+Join us on the [Empire Hacking Slack](https://empireslacking.herokuapp.com) to discuss using or extending `evm_cfg_builder`.

 ## Features